 The number of 'good' bugs in your digestive system can be imbalanced by a wide range of factors including:

-Inner Health Plus is a probiotic supplement that will help support your general wellbeing, digestive health and immunity.
+Inner Health Plus is a probiotic supplement that may help support your general wellbeing, digestive health and immunity.
 If you have been taking a course of antibiotics a probiotic such as Inner Health Plus may assist in maintaining the balance of good bacteria.
-With 25 billion bacteria in ever capsule you would need 22 tubs of yoghurt to get the same amount of good bacteria as in just one capsule of Inner Health Plus.
+With 25 billion bacteria in every capsule you would need 22 tubs of yoghurt to get the same amount of good bacteria as in just one capsule of Inner Health Plus.

 Inner Health for Kids: Inner Health for Kids is for every child, everyday to support general wellbeing and digestive health.
-This is the probiotic to use to restore digestive balance in kids after antibiotic use.
+This is the probiotic to use to help restore digestive balance in kids after antibiotic use.

 Thanks for reading!
-We hope this advice makes a difference in your life or that of someone you care about.
+We hope this advice helps makes a difference in your life or that of someone you care about.
 This informative article will be available on a monthly basis, covering a wide range of health solutions.
 Sign up for the newsletter.